Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 Then verify that the image is wrapped in an HTML image tag in your mail configuration, like this :
 `<img src="[your-signature-field]"/>`

+= How do i include the signature image as an attachment ?  =

+If you want the signature image to be sent as an attachment to the email, just follow these steps :

+1. add a "attachment" parameter to your field like this : `[signature your-signature-field attachment]`
+2. add the signature tag to the mail attachment section, like you would do for a file (see [this tutorial](http://contactform7.com/file-uploading-and-attachment/)) : `[your-file][your-signature-field]`

-= How can i customize my signature field =
+= How can i customize my signature field ? =

 When building your signature field with CF7's field generator, you have several options you can add to the field shortcode.